 Master PDF Editor has an extensive manual for download – as a PDF, of course.

 Installation on Linux is a manual job, but simple.
 Go to the website and download the package appropriate to your distro: *.deb for Debian, Ubuntu, LinuxMint etc., *.rpm for RedHat, Fedora, CentOS, SuSE etc., or the *.tar.gz tarball if you need to compile from source.
+Use your distro’s package installer, or the commandline commands for DEB or RPM, as you prefer.
 Pretty straightforward and the integration within the Linux desktop is done very neatly.

 So, keep PDF-ing!